 This goes back to the earlier idea of the site builder replacing the web designer.

-When faced with this objection, simply explain that cheap site builder platforms are all well and good for small personal sites and businesses that don’t plan to scale.
 For anything more than that, though, they need a robust content management system and professional designer to build out a website that does everything they need it to, while also ensuring it’s future-proof.

 Neither of these things can be accomplished by someone without an expert-level knowledge of the web design landscape.